fifthweek/fifthweek-web/README.md

 > The API must be pushed *and become live* before pushing Web to master.

+#### Breaking changes

 Dependencies must not introduce breaking changes.
 This means older versions of Web must work with newer versions of API.

+There is no procedure for when you *absolutely must* implement a breaking change.
+Just remember there's 15 minutes between builds on Travis CI!

 ## Credits